The Port States & Roles of Spanning Tree Protocol (STP and RSTP)

 During the STP port states make the learning phase:

-• After getting enough details from BPDU messages, it goes into the Learning state.
+• After getting enough details from BPDU messages, the learning state is entered.

 • Here, the interface figures out the MAC addresses of the devices connected to its connection.